Danncode10/Work1/Docs/DannFramework_docs/Phase 1: Project Planning & Problem Definition.md

 ### **Suggested Answer Guide**

 > “Primary users are health-conscious individuals with medium-level technical skills, mostly using smartphones, tablets, and laptops.
-Secondary users include recipe seekers, while admins manage content and verify sources.”
+Admins manage content and verify sources, while guest access is emphasized in Version 1.”
 >

 ## **1.3 Project Goals (Version 1 Focus)**